End qualified immunity in New Mexico

 • Ends monetary caps on all public liability amounts

-No. The state law limits damages with this statement, "In any action for damages against a public body pursuant to the New Mexico Civil Rights Act, the liability per occurrence shall not exceed the sum of two million dollars ($2,000,000) per claimant, inclusive of the claimant's costs of action and reasonable attorney fees.
+No. The bill limits damages.
+Section 6 of the bill states, "In any action for damages against a public body pursuant to the New Mexico Civil Rights Act, the liability per occurrence shall not exceed the sum of two million dollars ($2,000,000) per claimant, inclusive of the claimant's costs of action and reasonable attorney fees.
 In jury cases, the jury shall not be given any instructions dealing with this limitation.
 Interest shall be allowed on judgments against a public body at a rate equal to two percentage points above the bank prime loan rate published by the board of governors of the federal reserve system on the last business day of the month preceding entry of the judgment.
 Interest shall be computed daily from the date of the entry of the judgment until the date of payment."

 start